-It’s not an easy job leading a group of amateur photographers, and for the first few days of our trip I have no doubt Marlon earned his keep with me.
-I arrived and soon became frustrated because I couldn’t handhold my 8 lb long lens steady (Canon’s 200-400mm f/4 supertelephoto with 1.4 converter) for any length of time, and the cramped quarters of our jeep made it very challenging to use a monopod.
+It’s not an easy job leading a group of photographers and for the first few days of our trip, I have no doubt Marlon earned his keep with me.
+I arrived and soon became frustrated because I couldn’t handhold my 8 lb long lens steady (Canon’s 200-400mm f/4

 Marlon, bless his heart, couldn’t have been more sympathetic and accommodating, and I knew he truly wanted me to succeed.
 I, unfortunately, tend to get cranky and internalize in such circumstances but he always remained positive.
 It couldn’t have been easy.

-(Side Note: Marlon’s favorite lens is his trusty 400mm f/2.8 which weighs a lot more than the 200-400mm I used.
+(Side Note: Marlon du Toit’s favorite lens is his trusty 400mm f/2.8 which weighs a lot more than the 200-400mm I used.
 He hand held that sucker as if it were as light as cardboard.
 Oh, did I also mention he has biceps the size of Dwayne “The Rock” Johnson?
 Note to self: start a weight lifting program before my next trip.)

 Though Marlon was shooting as well, our questions and photos came first in lieu of getting his own shot.
 That may sound like a given for this job but I’ve spoken to many friends whose leaders were only interested in their own work, not their guests’.

-By the end of our eight days, I left with some tips that were already improving my photography, plus some post-processing pointers to boot.
+By the end of our eight days, I left with some tips that improved my photography, plus some post-processing pointers to boot.
 (Best tip: To ensure sharp eyes, focus on the upper edge—where the eyebrow would be if an animal were human—of the eye closest to you.)